cyjake/leoric/docs/querying.md

 title: Query Interface
 ---

-This guide covers different ways to retrieve data from the database using Leoric.
+This guide covers different ways to retrieve data from the database using Jorma.
 After reading this guide, you will know:

 - How to filter records using a variety of methods and conditions.
 - How to specify the order, retrieved attributes, grouping, and other properties of the found records.